Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Discussion and Possible Extensions

 \section{Discussion and Possible Extensions}

 Ub4D significantly outperforms all competing methods in our evaluations, both numerically and qualitatively.
+We hypothesise that it is partially due to its shape completion property.
 In fact, we found that none of the existing methods can deal with captures that include object motion \textit{and} severe camera motions while our method leverages such recording conditions to its benefit, inspired by classical non-rigid structure from motion algorithms.

-However, in the case of severe scene deformations we rely on a geometric proxy.
-On the one hand, this is the cost for significantly improved results.
-On the other hand, our scene flow loss is versatile in the sense that this proxy can be either a mesh or even just a few points, as long as the proxy roughly describes the deformation of the scene (see Fig.~\ref{fig:mega_qualitative}).
-Future work involves exploring this direction even further with the main question being: How sparse can the proxy be and could it even be a 2D entity in the image plane?
-Along these lines, we see multiple avenues for future research, including tracking a generic proxy along with learning the SDF and using 2D image features for initialising a sparse proxy.
+In the case of severe scene deformations Ub4D can leverage a geometric proxy.
+Note that our scene flow loss is versatile: The proxy can be either a full estimated mesh or even just a few points (see \textit{Humanoid} results Fig.~\ref{fig:mega_qualitative}); as long as it \textit{roughly} describes the deformation of the scene, the model is guided towards a better local minimum in the reconstruction losses.
+Future work involves exploring this direction further with the main question being: How sparse can the proxy be and could it even be a 2D entity in the image plane?
+Along these lines, we see multiple avenues for future research, including tracking a generic proxy along with learning the SDF and using 2D image features for initializing a sparse proxy.